Since Ash Wednesday (Feb. 18) has already come and gone, here is a list of the remaining dates for this holy season:

 ONE GREAT HOUR OF SHARING:

-“In 1949, the Presbyterian Church and other Christian groups came together to answer this challenge: How much money can we raise in an hour to address the suffering in the world?
-Eventually twenty denominations joined this effort to make the love of Christ real for individuals and communities around the world who suffer from the effects of disaster, violence, and/or severe economic deprivation.
-The visionary people who gave birth to One Great Hour of Sharing wanted to show the power that can be generated when Christians unite in a common cause.
+In 1949, several Christian groups came together to answer this challenge: How much money can we raise in an hour to address the suffering in the world?
+They wanted to make the love of Christ real for individuals around the world who suffer from the effects of disaster, violence, and/or severe economic deprivation.
+To show the power that can be generated when Christians unite in a common cause.

-Easter Sunday is the main collection date for the offering, April 20 this year, but you may contribute any time.
+Easter Sunday is the main collection date for the offering, April 5 this year, but you may contribute any time.
 Envelopes, information, and coin boxes are on the table by the Koinonia Kafe, and the table at the rear of the sanctuary.

 MARCH BIRTHDAYS: